 What Did the Teachers Think?

-“None of my pupils didn’t finish the paper.”
+“All of my pupils finished the paper”

 “Half of my class finished with 5 minutes to spare!”

 What Did the Pupils Think of the Reasoning Papers?

 “It really made me think, but I think I got there.”